jboss-developer/jboss-eap-quickstarts/tasks/README.md

 Technologies: JPA, Arquillian
 Summary: Demonstrates testing JPA using Arquillian Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This project demonstrates how to use JPA 2.0 in Red Hat JBoss Enterprise Application Platform 6.1 or later.
+This project demonstrates how to use JPA 2.0 in Red Hat JBoss Enterprise Application Platform.

 It includes a persistence unit and some sample persistence code to introduce you database access in enterprise Java.